hatonthecat/Voynich-Manuscript/README.md

 ![image](https://user-images.githubusercontent.com/76194453/229238703-d842f2fc-c1f6-48ab-95b4-9ee160cfbd6b.png)

 The topless towers appear somewhat like plants that haven' yet been uprooted.
-It suggests the plants are cut before they are pulloed out and laid bare.
+It suggests the plants are cut before they are pulled out and laid bare.